OMENScan/AChoir/README.md

 * AChoir v0.28 - Add /MAP:  /USR:  and  /PWD:  command lines
   * and MAP:  USR:  and  PWD:  INI file Actions
   * to enable Mapping for Remote Acquisition
+* AChoir v0.29 - Add ADM:Check and ADM:Force to check OR enforce that AChoir be run from an ADMIN ID
+  - Converted to MSVC
+  - Also replaced libCurl with MS WinHTTP APIs

 # Brief Description:
 Every Incident Responder eventually comes to the conclusion that they need to